yairmau/old_website_yairmau.github.io/content/index.md

 <br/>
 ## About
 I'm interested in the interactions between soil, water and vegetation in drylands, in both natural and agricultural ecosystems.
-Our goal is to understand how the basic processes and feedbacks influence how the ecosystem changes in time, and how this knowledge can be used to control those systems.
+Our goal is to understand how the basic processes and feedbacks influence the ecosystem dynamics, and how this knowledge can be used to control those systems.
 ​

 The common theme between my different research projects is land/ecosystem degradation caused by human activity.